 Congregations are free to choose what programs they offer, so you’ll find a different mix at each congregation you visit.
 The Unitarian Universalist Association (UUA) provides faith development resources through the Tapestry of Faith series.
-Additional resources, available from the UUA Bookstore, include our expanding series of Tapestry of Faith Toolkit Books and materials to lead Our Whole Lives comprehensive sexuality education programs.
+Additional resources are available from the UUA Bookstore, including the Our Whole Lives comprehensive sexuality education programs.

 To experience Unitarian Universalism firsthand, we invite you to visit a congregation near you!